hydro-informatics/hydro-informatics.github.io/_sources/numerics/pre-slf-tm.md

 * [Download boundaries.cli](https://github.com/hydro-informatics/telemac/raw/main/bk-slf/boundaries.cli).
 ```

 The here created Selafin/Serafin (`*.slf`) and boundary conditions (`*.cli`) files are the main products that are needed for running any other SELAFIN-based TELEMAC tutorial in this eBook.
 The {ref}`steady 2d <telemac2d-steady>` tutorial assigns a constant discharge at the upstream (inflow) and a constant discharge plus constant depth at the downstream (outflow) boundaries.
 To perform an unsteady calculation, the steady flow rates can be replaced with a `*.qsl` ASCII text file.
-To this end, the `*.cli` file can be easily adapted any time later with a basic text editor (e.g., {ref}`npp` on Windows or {ref}`Atom <install-atom>`).
+To this end, the `.cli` file can be easily adapted any time later with a basic {ref}`text editor <npp>`.